Chicago Fire FC: A team in flux (2010–2012)

 Leading up to 2010, Chicago hired Carlos de los Cobos as head coach, previously manager of El Salvador.
 Cuauhtémoc Blanco, Chris Rolfe and Gonzalo Segares all departed.
 More changes came in the summer transfer window with the trade of Justin Mapp to Philadelphia, the acquisition of Mexican international striker Nery Castillo, and the trade for former Swedish international midfielder Freddie Ljungberg.
 Defender Gonzalo Segares returned to the Fire, leaving Apollon Limassol after only six months away.
 Despite these reinforcements, the Fire failed to qualify for the playoffs for only the second time in club history.
 Former U.S. international Brian McBride and club original C.J.
 Brown retired at season's end, followed closely by the departures of Wilman Conde, Ljungberg, and Castillo.

 2011 began much in the way of 2010, with foundering performances both home and away.
 After nine winless matches, Carlos de los Cobos was let go on May 30, 2011.
 Technical Director Frank Klopas was named interim head coach.
 Behind summer reinforcements Pável Pardo and Sebastián Grazzini, as well as forward Dominic Oduro's 12 goals after being acquired in a trade from Houston and Dan Gargan's defensive addition, the Fire qualified for the U.S. Open Cup Final (lost at Seattle) and narrowly missed making the playoffs after gaining 24 points in their last 12 league matches.
 After the season's conclusion, Klopas was given the permanent manager job on November 3, 2011.

 Although expectations were modest for 2012, Klopas' first full season as coach, the year saw a change in fortune for the Fire.
 The spring and summer months saw several new acquisitions for the club, starting with the reacquiring of Chris Rolfe from Aalborg BK.
 Rolfe, who scored eight goals and 12 assists in the 21 games he played in 2012, would later be named the Fire's MVP.
-Other signings included Brazilian midfielders Alex Monteiro de Lima from the Swiss side FC Wohlen, Alvaro Fernandez from Seattle Sounders FC, forward Sherjill MacDonald from Beerschot AC of Belgium and veteran defender Arne Friedrich from VfL Wolfsburg.
+Other signings included Brazilian midfielders Alex Monteiro de Lima from the Swiss side FC Wohlen, Alvaro Fernández from Seattle Sounders FC, forward Sherjill MacDonald from Beerschot AC of Belgium and veteran defender Arne Friedrich from VfL Wolfsburg.
 Although they would fall out of the U.S. Open tournament early that season, the Fire eventually compiled a 17–11–6 record, their best since 2000, and ranked as high as second in the Eastern Conference before ending the year in fourth place.
 On October 31, 2012, in their first playoff appearance since 2009, the Fire lost their first-round MLS Cup playoff match-up at home against the Houston Dynamo, 2–1.